chong-yao/naic/README.md

 **(7)** We then uploaded all 784 ((90 + 8) × 8 classes) images into Roboflow for augmentation and artificially increase the dataset size.
 Effectively tripled the dataset size while applying augmentations.

+**(8)** Added a few non-kuih related I images with no labels into the training split to reduce False Positives

 After all this, we also wrote a script to render all the segmentation annotations on top of the images, and then place all of them into a grid to be neatly visualised.

 *Attached image below shows our rendered final validation split, the different mask colours representing the 8 different classes:*